grkek/iu/README.md

 # IU
-UI framework based on the [Fusion/libui.cr](https://github.com/Fusion/libui.cr) library, with custom elements and modified bindings from [hedron-crystal/hedron](https://github.com/hedron-crystal/hedron).
+UI framework based on the [Fusion/libui.cr](https://github.com/Fusion/libui.cr) library, with custom elements from [watzon/cru](https://github.com/watzon/cru).

 ## Motivation
 Currently avaliable Crystal UI frameworks are either not maintained anymore or the documentation is scarce and a single error might cause a developer to lose motivation, which is why I decided to build IU on top of the LibUI framework which is a multi-platform powerful UI toolkit.